-This subroutine is part of the CCPP API and is auto-generated.
+This subroutine is part of the CCPP API and is included with the CCPP-Framework (for the dynamic build) or autogenerated (for the static build).
 It cannot contain thread-dependent information but can have block-dependent information.
-A typical call to ccpp physics init is:
+Typical calls to ccpp_physics_init are below.